KHLALA-Gh/torrent-streamer-api/README.md

 ### How to stream

-Get the magnet URI from the search response and use it to stream the video.
-The server will look for an mp4 file, the first file found will be streamed.
+You can stream an mp4 file from a torrent.

 **endpoint : GET /api/stream**

 queries :

 - magnet : magnet URI
+- path64 : the path of the mp4 file encoded in base64 (optional)

+> Note : if path64 is not set the server will look for an mp4 file, the first file found will be streamed.

 **example :**